splashing water

 If you are concerned that you or a family member may have been exposed to lead, consult with your family doctor or pediatrician to receive a blood test for lead and learn more about the health effects associated with exposure.

 If your drinking water never comes into contact with lead materials, you are not at risk.
-Most lead materials were effectively banned in 1980s, so if your home was built after that decade, lead is unlikely to be a concern.
+Most lead materials were effectively banned in the 1980s, so if your home was built after that decade, lead is unlikely to be a concern.
 If you live in an older structure, there are steps you can take to see if you may be at risk.
 Contact your water provider to see if it has home testing options available.
 If not, it can help you find a certified laboratory to test your water.

 Your utility may or may not know if you have a lead service line.
 If not, you can find out yourself or with the help of a licensed plumber.
 Service lines typically enter the home in the basement or crawl space.
 If the pipe is lead, it will have a dull finish that shines brightly when scratched with a key or coin.
 Using a magnet can also help you identify a lead pipe, because even a strong magnet will not cling to lead.
+A magnet will stick to a galvanized pipe but will not stick to a copper, lead or plastic pipe.

 A licensed plumber can inspect both your service line and other materials in contact with your drinking water.